drone/docs/content/usage/overview.md

     username: drone
 ```

-# Filters
+# Conditions

-Drone supports limiting execution of steps at runtime using filters.
-You can define filters using the `when` clause.
-This can be useful when you want to limit deployment steps to specific branches or notification steps to specific build statuses.

-Example Yaml triggers a Heroku deployment based on branch:
+You can use the `when` block to limit the execution of any step in the build process.
+This includes command execution steps and plugin steps.
+The below example demonstrates filter logic based on branch:

 ```yaml
 script: